-One hand auger borehole (BH01) test was drilled at the approximate location shown on the site plan to visually identify the subsurface material.
-An engineering log of the hand auger borehole is presented in Appendix C. Due to the limited area of the proposed works, a single auger was deemed sufficient for identifying subsurface materials in this area.
+Two hand auger boreholes (BH01 & BH02) tests were drilled at the approximate locations shown on the site plan to visually identify the subsurface material.
+Engineering logs of the hand auger boreholes are presented in Appendix C.

 Dynamic Cone Penetrometer (DCP) Testing